nirvikk/chitikkacakes/README.md

    $ docker start chitikka-api
    ```

+That's it!
+You've successfully built and run your Chitikka Node App using Docker, and you can access it [here](http://localhost:8000)

 You can now explore and interact with the Chitikka Cakes website.
 Enjoy browsing through a mouthwatering collection of cakes and desserts.